Adamz12/osticket-prereqs/README.md

 <img src="https://i.imgur.com/k3NaUIz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, I retrieved the VM’s public IP from the Azure portal and opened Microsoft Remote Desktop on my Mac.
-I created a new connection named “osticket-vm,” pasted the IP into the PC name field, and used my admin credentials to log in.
+I created a new connection named “osticket-vm” pasted the IP into the PC name field, and used my admin credentials to log in.
 </p>
 <br />